-The Lost and Found is located in the foyer, in front of the cafeteria.
+The Lost and Found racks are located in the foyer near the entrance to the lunchroom.
 To reduce the amount of goods that are deposited on the lost and found racks, we ask that parents put first names and last initials on the label of all coats, sweatshirts, jackets, lunchboxes, and any other items your child is likely to leave sitting around on the playground or hallways.
 This helps to ensure the items are returned to the owners.
 Lost and found items will be donated to charity on the last day of each month.
 PLEASE write your child’s information on every item that can be removed from their body during the school day.

 We are required to compost and recycle all student waste.
 It is helpful for students to use reusable containers for lunches from home.
 Students will be asked to pack out what they pack in so that students with school lunches can quickly get through the compost line.

 No glass bottles are allowed in the lunchroom due to concerns over broken glass.
 Students should not bring pop or large bags of “junk food” to the cafeteria.
 Any snacks that are in the “junk food” category should be single serving size only.
 Due to allergy concerns, students are expected to eat their own lunch.
 Parents and adults are always welcome to join their children for lunch and recess.
 No prior notice is required.
 Just sign in when you enter the school and come directly to the lunchroom.
 Due to allergy concerns, we request that adults who join their children for lunch do not share food with any other children.

 - Eat only your food and clean up your messes

 - Remain seated except for getting lunch or throwing away trash

 Deposit funds into your child’s lunch account.
 Students receiving free or reduced lunch need to have their lunch forms returned within the first week to ensure continuation of this program.
 When all students have credit in their account, it helps the lunch line move quickly and is helpful in case a student forgets to bring his/her lunch from home.